PavanRangani/docs/docs/prd/estate-plan/will.md

 ## Create New Will

 ### System Rule

+- Once the Will is created and then user want to update that Will.
+So the `Create New` action is used for this update.
+- As per business logic for Keith, `Will` never be amended like Trust and IPS.
+A new `Will` will be made for any change in `Will`.

 - When you want to create a new `Will` and want to maintain its history then `Create New` action should be used.
 - System maintain history of each changes.
 - During create new action, All existing Codicils should be cleared and should be stored with the old version.
-So Codicil is also not available during Create New

 ### UX Rule